grifocx/GolfTripTracker/replit.md

-# Golf Tournament Management System
+# Stick-IT - Golf Tournament Management System

 ## Overview

-This is a full-stack golf tournament management system built with React, Express, and PostgreSQL.
+Stick-IT is a full-stack golf tournament management system built with React, Express, and PostgreSQL.
 The application allows users to manage golf tournaments, track scores, maintain leaderboards, and handle player registrations.
 It features a responsive design with separate mobile and desktop interfaces, role-based access control, and comprehensive tournament management capabilities.

 **Current Status**: Production-ready with complete authentication, tournament management, scoring system, and cross-browser compatibility.